telerik/ajax-docs/api/server/Telerik.Web.UI/RadDock.md

 When the value of this property is true, the control could be dragged with the mouse.
             The default value is true.

+###  EnableEmbeddedBaseStylesheet `Boolean`

+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

+#### Remarks
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

+###  EnableEmbeddedScripts `Boolean`

+Gets or sets the value, indicating whether to render script references to the embedded scripts or not.

+#### Remarks
+If EnableEmbeddedScripts is set to false you will have to register the needed Scripts files by hand.

+###  EnableEmbeddedSkins `String`

+Gets or sets the value, indicating whether to render links to the embedded skins or not.

+#### Remarks
+If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

 ###  EnableRoundedCorners `Boolean`

 Gets or sets a value, indicating whether the control will be with rounded corners.

 #### Remarks
 When the value of this property is true, the control will have rounded corners.
 The default value is false.

+###  ExpandedHeight `Unit`

+Gets or sets the expanded height of the RadDock control.

 ###  ExpandText `String`